All at sea: global shipping fleet exposed to hacking threat

 Shipping companies contacted by Reuters generally played down the potential threat from hackers.
 "Our only concern at this stage is the possible access to this information by pirates, and we have established appropriate countermeasures to handle this threat," said Ong Choo Kiat, president of U-Ming Marine Transport, Taiwan's second-largest listed shipping firm by market value.
 The company owns and operates 53 dry cargo ships and oil tankers.

-A spokeswoman for Maersk Line [APMOLM.UL], the world's top shipping container group, said: "Yes, we consider cyber risk a threat, but vessels are no more vulnerable to such attacks than onshore systems and organisations.
+A spokeswoman for Maersk Line, the world's top shipping container group, said: "Yes, we consider cyber risk a threat, but vessels are no more vulnerable to such attacks than onshore systems and organizations.
 We are taking this risk seriously and ensuring that we are protected against such threats."

 VIRUS-RIDDLED